Richard joined the Board in November 2015 and is considered independent in accordance with Tribal's Board Charter

 The PLC Board applies the principles of good governance and supports a culture of open debate and constructive challenge to enable Tribal to meet its objectives, and to do so in a controlled and efficient manner.
 In fulfilling their responsibilities, the Directors govern the Group in the best interest of the Company and its shareholders whilst having due regard to the interests of other stakeholders including customers, employees, suppliers and regulators.

-The PLC Board has established three committees to assist in the effective operation of the Board: the Audit Committee, the Remuneration Committee and the Nominations Committee.
-Each Committee has responsibility to the Board which are outlined in formal Terms of Reference that have been approved by the Board.
+The PLC Board has established four committees to assist in the effective operation of the Board: the Audit Committee, the Remuneration Committee, the Nomination Committee, and the ESG Committee.
+Each Committee has a responsibility to the Board that are outlined in formal Terms of Reference that have been approved by the Board.
 The Terms of Reference are subject to annual review to ensure the Committees continue to follow best practice.
 The Chairman of each Committee reports to the PLC Board after each Committee meeting and minutes are tabled at the next PLC Board meeting.

-The Audit Committee is chaired by Roger McDowell and comprises Richard Last.
-The Chief Executive Officer and representatives from finance and our external auditors participate in the meeting as non-voting observers.
-The Committee meets three times a year.
+The Audit Committee is chaired by Nigel Halkes and includes Roger McDowell.
+The Chair, Chief Executive Officer, Chief Financial Officer, representatives from finance and our external auditors participate in the meeting by invitation, as and when appropriate and necessary, as non-voting observers.
+The Committee meets at least twice a year.

 The Committee oversees the Group’s financial reporting and internal controls, including their effectiveness and risk management processes and the external audit process.
 The Committee has the following responsibilities:

-The Nominations Committee is chaired by Richard Last and includes Roger McDowell and Ian Bowles, who provides Executive management insight.
+The Nomination Committee is chaired by Richard Last and includes Roger McDowell, Nigel Halkes and Mark Pickett, who provides Executive management insight.
 The Committee meets at least once a year.

 The Committee deals with appointments to the PLC Board, monitors potential conflicts of interest and reviews the independence of the Non-Executive Directors.

-The Remuneration Committee is chaired by Roger McDowell and includes Richard Last.
-The Committee meets at least once a year.
+The Remuneration Committee is chaired by Roger McDowell and includes Richard Last and Nigel Halkes.
+The Committee meets at least twice a year.

 The Committee sets the remuneration of the Directors, including basic salary, bonuses and other incentive payments and awards.
 It also ratifies policy proposals in respect of remuneration of senior executives in the Group.